 - leadership wants one high-level trendline

-- you need a simple benchmark for broad sentiment
+- you need a benchmark for broad sentiment quarter over quarter

-The problem starts when teams expect it to answer product questions it was never built to answer.
+The problem starts when teams expect NPS to answer product questions it was never designed to answer.
+Use it as a thermometer, not as a map.

 A better SaaS feedback stack